PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-09 17:06:23
+Last updated: 2024-04-09 17:06:59
-Random Quote: The best pie you have ever tasted, my lords.
-Wash it down with Arbor gold and savor every bite.
-I know I shall.  -  Wyman Manderly
+Random Quote: You guys can judge me if you want, but I do not care!
+I have never ever been happier! - Cassie Howard